Chase Freedom Categories: 5% Cash Back Calendar for 2026

 If keeping track of rotating categories feels too complicated, there’s another option.
 The Chase Freedom Unlimited® is the Freedom Flex’s sister cash-back credit card.
 It doesn’t offer rotating categories; instead, cardholders earn 5% cash back on Chase Travel℠ purchases, 3% cash back on dining and at drugstores, and 1.5% cash back on everything else.
 Its base rate of 1.5% outshines the Freedom Flex’s 1% cash back, so if you do a lot of non-bonus category spending, the Freedom Unlimited may be a better choice for you.

 The Chase Rewards Calendar is a little different from the Discover 5% cash-back calendar.
-Discover announces categories for the upcoming quarter at the beginning of the last month of each current quarter, instead of on the 15th day, like Chase does.
-So, instead of announcing categories for July to September on June 15, like Chase, Discover announces them around June 1.
+Discover announces categories for the upcoming quarter at the beginning of the last month of each quarter, rather than on the 15th day, as Chase does.
+So, instead of announcing categories for January to March on Dec.
+15, Discover announces them around Dec.
+1.

-So, if you activated the Discover 5% cash-back rewards during the last month of Q3 on Sept.
-5, you’ll only earn 5% rewards on eligible purchases from Sept.
-5 to Sept.
-30, up to the spending cap.
-Any purchases you made with your Discover it® Cash Back from June 1 to Sept.
-4 would only earn 1% cash back.
+So, if you activated the Discover 5% cash-back rewards during the last month of Q1 on March 5, you’ll only earn 5% rewards on eligible purchases from March 5 to March 31, up to the spending cap.
+Any purchases you made with your Discover it® Cash Back from Jan.
+1 to March 4 would only earn 1% cash back.

 The Chase Freedom Flex offers strong cash-back rewards, but it also comes with other benefits, including: